silexclouds/AnomalyDetection/README.md

 ## OBJECTIVE: prediction of potential anomalies in crops

-Procedure:
+**Procedure to follow:**

-1. Training:
+**1. Training:**
 - a.
 Extraction of Vegetation Indices on fields with a validated anomaly
 - b.
 Extraction of Vegetation Indices on fields with not-detected anomalies
 - c.
 Ingestion of datasets for training
 - d.
 Training and selection of model

-2. Prediction:
+**2. Prediction:**

 - a.
 Extraction of Vegetation Indices on fields to detect status
 - b.
 Prediction of status based on trained model

-**Note: Is important to consider as a critical input validated data regarding the anomaly for the fields of reference.**
+***Note:** For the training procedure is important to underline as **critical** the ingestion of validated datasets regarding the occurrence of an anomaly.*

 ---
 #### Use case 1: Analysis of fields with potential PSA occurences (based on trained datasets)
 + a.
 Extract field information (*VI_extraction.ipynb*)